brugr9/UEPluginVolumeCreator/README.md

 ## Description

-This plugin provides a user-friendly workflow for creating image-based 3D volumes from medical imaging data (CT/MRI) using the Blueprint Visual Scripting system.
+This plugin provides a user-friendly Blueprint Visual Scripting system based workflow for creating image-based 3D visualisation from medical imaging data (CT/MRI).

-The delivered assets support DICOM&reg; Window and bring Transfer Function templates from color curve gradients.
+The delivered assets support DICOM&reg; Window and bring transfer function templates from color curve gradients.
 The rendering is processed using efficiently shader software.
-To speed up rendering, optimization techniques such as empty space skipping and early ray termination are used.
-The delivered assets also support importing image stacks and creating texture volumes, e.g., from DICOM&reg; files.
+To speed up rendering, optimization techniques such as empty space skipping and early ray termination are in charge.
+The delivered assets also provide importing image stacks and creating texture volumes, e.g., from DICOM&reg; image files.

 <!-- UE Marketplace : End 1/2 -->
 ---